-As required by the NSW Work Health and Safety Act 2011 and NSW Work Health and Safety Regulation 2011, council will:
+As required by the NSW Work Health and Safety Act 2017 and NSW Work Health and Safety Regulation 2017, Council will:

-- provide any information, training, instruction or supervision that is necessary to protect all persons at the workplace from risks to their health and safety arising from work carried out as part of the conduct of council business - ensure workers who council reasonably believes may be involved in asbestos removal work or the carrying out of asbestos-related work in the workplace are trained in the identification, safe handling and suitable control measures for asbestos and asbestos containing material.
+- provide any information, training, instruction or supervision that is necessary to protect all persons at the workplace from risks to their health and safety arising from work carried out as part of the conduct of Council business - ensure workers who Council reasonably believes may be involved in asbestos removal work or the carrying out of asbestos-related work in the workplace are trained in the identification, safe handling and suitable control measures for asbestos and asbestos containing material.

-Any workers who are involved in any activity listed in Appendix A under section 3 on behalf of, or for, council shall be provided with access to a copy of this policy and information and training suitable to their role and the activity.
+Any workers who are involved in any activity listed in Appendix A under section 3 on behalf of, or for, Council shall be provided with access to a copy of this policy and information and training suitable to their role and the activity.

-Workers may be required to sign a statement to the effect that they acknowledge they have received, read and understood a copy of council's Asbestos Policy and any relevant procedures, or alternatively workers may note this in council's electronic record keeping system.
+Workers may be required to sign a statement to the effect that they acknowledge they have received, read and understood a copy of Council's Asbestos Policy and any relevant procedures, or alternatively workers may note this in Council's electronic record keeping system.

-Council may also provide information and training to council employees who may need to respond to asbestos issues related to renovations and developments as outlined in section 9.
+Council may also provide information and training to Council employees who may need to respond to asbestos issues related to renovations and developments as outlined in section 9.

-Topics training may cover are outlined in the Code of practice on how to safely remove asbestos (catalogue no. WC03561).
+Topics training may cover are outlined in the Code of practice on how to safely remove asbestos.